waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 **Get development guidance**:
 ```
-"How do I create a custom SAGE plugin for detecting flowers?"
+"How do I create a custom Sage plugin for detecting flowers?"
 "What's the best approach for real-time audio analysis on edge nodes?"
 "Help me optimize a YOLO model for edge deployment"
 ```